Bruno Lemiechevsky

-Bruno Mauricio Lemiechevsky Melessi (Бруна Лемяшэўскі, born 3 March 1994), also known as Bruno Melessi, is a Spanish professional footballer of Belarusian, Spanish and Uruguayan ancestry who plays for Italian club Tempio.
+Bruno Mauricio Lemiechevsky Melessi (Бруна Лемяшэўскі, born 3 March 1994), also known as Bruno Melessi, is a Uruguayan professional footballer who plays for Italian club Tempio.

 Career

 Lemiechevsky spent his youth football years playing in lower Catalonia-based Spanish leagues.
 While visiting his relatives in Belarus in 2015, he was recruited by Slavia Mozyr and joined them officially in 2016.

-From August 2018 he plays for Lithuanian „Atlantas“ in A lyga.
+From August 2018 he plays for Lithuanian club FK Atlantas Klaipėda in A lyga.

 In first match scored goal against FK Jonava.

 On 2020 season he joined to Inter Club d'Escaldes.

 ON 6 January 2021, Lemiechevsky signed for Spanish club CP Villarrobledo.

 Personal life

 Due to having Belarusian ancestry, being born in Uruguay and having Spanish citizenship, he is eligible to represent Belarus, Spain and Uruguay.